chathamnorth/chathamnorth.github.io/timeline.md

 August 22, 2018 – NCDEQ issues [Notice of Violation & Intent to Enforce](https://edocs.deq.nc.gov/WaterResources/DocView.aspx?id=1062157&searchid=d2b75a66-b319-4cbc-b9c2-6f5900e35ca9&dbid=0&repo=WaterResources) to ONSWC for violations including spraying of effluent on sports courts, sidewalks entering sports courts and benches in picnic area.

+August 23, 2018 – Mr. Fitch sends [response to NCDEQ](https://edocs.deq.nc.gov/WaterResources/DocView.aspx?id=715441&dbid=0&repo=WaterResources&searchid=97f6aaee-3b7e-44cc-9a10-574e1a61cdae&cr=1) to a Notice of Violation/Penalty that Fearrington Village received in which he explains the plans that Mr. Fitch and ONSWC are in the process of implementing to move FV’s wastewater treatment to Briar Chapel.

 November 5, 2018 – ONSWC Chatham North LLC filed articles of incorporation with the NC Secretary of State as an affiliate of ONSWC.

 November 30, 2018 – NC DEQ gives [Permit WQ0040476](https://edocs.deq.nc.gov/WaterResources/DocView.aspx?id=774844&searchid=de462f12-7474-430f-96c8-164deeebb2e5&dbid=0&repo=WaterResources) to extend ONSWC waste water collection for Briar Chapel Phase 12 processing 25,080 gpd.